 3. Berardo Collection Museum

 The excellent collection was gathered together by the Portuguese entrepreneur and philanthropist, Joe Berardo.
 This was one of the most impressive art museums we have seen and we were in awe of the collection here.
 It is so cool!

 Take your time to soak in the approximately 1000 pieces on display here.
 One section covers Minimalism, Conceptualism, Post-Minimalism, Land Art, and Arte Povera movements, featuring works by stalwarts such as Nan Goldin, Anish Kapoor, and Sol LeWitt.

 Entrance to the museum costs 5 EUR with free entrance on Saturday.
-Opening hours are Tue-Sun, 10:00-19:00.
+Opening hours are Tuesday-Sunday, 10:00-19:00.

 4. Monument to the Discoveries

 For a cost of 5 EUR, you can take the elevator to the rooftop from where you will also have a wonderful view over the Tagus river.
-Opening hours are Tue-Sun, 10:00-18:00 (Oct-Apr), 10:00-19:00 (May-Sep).
+Opening hours are Tuesday-Sunday, 10:00-18:00 (Oct-Apr), 10:00-19:00 (May-Sep).

-Only about a kilometer from the Discoveries Monument near the mouth of the river Tagus, you will find Belem Tower, a truly majestic Portuguese masterpiece which serves as an emblem of Portugal’s amazing Age of Discovery.
+Only about a kilometer from the Discoveries Monument near the mouth of the river Tagus, you will find Belém Tower (Torre de Belém), a truly majestic Portuguese tower that serves as an emblem of Portugal’s amazing Age of Discovery.

 This valuable and iconic monument is justifiably protected as a UNESCO World Heritage Site.
 Just like Jerónimos Monastery, it is an example of the lavish Manueline style of architecture whose ornate façade is enhanced with fanciful maritime and floral motifs.

-At a price of 6 EUR, it is worth exploring the interior of the Belem Tower.
-You can see the armory and former dungeon here.
+At a price of 6 EUR, it is worth exploring the interior of the Belem Tower, especially to see the elegant arcaded Renaissance loggia.
+You can also see the armory and former dungeon here.

 8. Christ the King

 My first glance at the Christ the King statue (Cristo Rei) prompted me to pinch myself to make sure that I wasn’t in Rio.
-Inspired by the Christ the Redeemer statue in Rio de Janeiro, Brazil, this 110m giant overlooks the shores of the Tagus river from the small municipality of Almada.
+Inspired by the Christ the Redeemer statue in Rio de Janeiro, Brazil, this 110-meter giant overlooks the shores of the Tagus river from the small municipality of Almada.

 For a small fee, you can also climb to a viewing platform, but it really isn’t necessary.
 We ourselves were more than pleased staying put and taking in the view for free.